-The horrific and unneccessary demise of two of Ofelia's three fairy guides.
-Why did she have to eat the grapes?
+The horrific and unnecessary demise of two of Ofelia's three fairy guides.

-The scene of the fascist captain beating a man to near death with a blunt object while the man's father is forced to watch, leaving him alive long enough to see his father shot down before him, and then finishing him off.
+The scene in which Vidal beats a man to near death with a blunt object while the man's father is forced to watch, leaving him alive long enough to see his father shot down before him, and then finishing him off.
 And it turns out the father and son actually were only hunting rabbits, making their deaths completely unnecessary.
 Vidal still didn't show any signs of remorse; instead, he just tells his men to be more thorough in the future before coming to bother him.

 The capture of the stuttering rebel.
 His fear in that scene is palpable.

-The scene where Ofelia looks at the book in the bathroom and sees nothing but blood spreading over the pages, then (clearly terrified) opens the door into the bedroom to see her mother hemorrhaging.
+The scene where Ofelia looks at the book in the bathroom and sees nothing but blood spreading over the pages (forming a uterus-shaped stain to boot), then (clearly terrified) opens the door into the bedroom to see her mother hemorrhaging.
 Something about so much blood on white bedsheets, and the way she cries and her 11-year-old daughter is the only one around to get help...
-It just evokes such natural fear about the dangers of pregnancy/childbirth, especially at home, in a time when medicine wasn't what it is now, and in an environment where the man of the house is perfectly willing to let her die if she gives him a son first... she seems horribly vulnerable in a way that, like the realistically violent scenes, is worse because it really happens.
+It just evokes such natural fear about the potential dangers of pregnancy/childbirth, especially at home, in a time when medicine wasn't what it is now, and in an environment where the man of the house is perfectly willing to let her die if she gives him a son first...
+She seems horribly vulnerable in a way that, like the realistically violent scenes, is worse because it can and does really happen.